 The English Schools' Orchestra and Choir, founded in 1994, exists to provide the opportunity for talented young orchestral musicians and singers, still in full time education, to meet and perform with other similarly talented young people from all over the country.

-Music for the Annual Concert is always chosen to present a challenge to our musicians - extensive tuition and sectional rehearsal being given during the course by our professional tutors to ensure that such challenge is met with resounding success!
+Music for the Annual Concert is always chosen to present a challenge to our musicians - extensive tuition and sectional rehearsals being given during the course by our professional tutors to ensure that such challenge is met with resounding success!

 We are also keen to expand our international activities, previous tours being to Melbourne, Sydney and Brisbane - Australia and Banff in Canada.

-If you would like to know more about the Orchestra or Choir, please contact our Orchestra Manager, Diane Davies, using the contact information at the top of this page, or go to our online registration form.
+If you would like to know more about the Orchestra or Choir, please contact our Orchestra Manager, Dr Diane Davies, using the contact information at the top of this page, or go to our online registration form.